-On the Effective Date, except as expressly provided in the Plan, the promissory notes, trust indentures (including the Secured Indentures and the Unsecured Indentures), share certificates, security agreements, deeds of trust, collateral agency agreement and other instruments evidencing or securing a Claim or Equity Interest shall be deemed cancelled without further act or action under any applicable agreement or Law, and the obligations of the Debtor under the agreements, instruments, trust indentures and certificates governing or securing such Claims and Equity Interests, as the case may be, shall be discharged.
+On the Effective Date, except as expressly provided in the Plan, the securities, promissory notes (including the Notes, Bonds, Unsecured Notes and Unsecured Bonds), trust indentures (including the Secured Indentures and the Unsecured Indentures), share certificates, security agreements, deeds of trust, collateral agency agreement and other instruments evidencing or securing a Claim or Equity Interest shall be deemed cancelled without further act or action under any applicable agreement or Law, and the obligations of the Debtor under the agreements, instruments, trust indentures and certificates governing or securing such Claims and Equity Interests, as the case may be, shall be discharged.

-Without limiting the foregoing, as of the Effective Date, all Notes, Bonds and all indentures, agreements, instruments and other documents evidencing the Note and Bond Claims and the rights of holders thereof, including, without limitation, the Secured Indentures, shall be cancelled and deemed null and void and of no further force and effect (all without further act or action), and all obligations of any Person (including, without limitation, J.P.
-Morgan as the indenture trustee to the Notes and Bonds) under such instruments and agreements shall be fully satisfied and released.
-Notwithstanding the foregoing, such cancellation shall not impair the rights and duties under the Secured Indentures as among the respective indenture trustees to the Notes, the Bonds and the beneficiaries of the trusts created thereby.
+Without limiting the foregoing, as of the Effective Date, all Notes, Bonds, Unsecured Notes, Unsecured Bonds, and all indentures, agreements, instruments and other documents evidencing the Note and Bond Claims and the Unsecured Note and Unsecured Bond Claims and the rights of holders thereof, including, without limitation, the Secured Indentures and the Unsecured Indentures, shall be cancelled and deemed null and void and of no further force and effect (all without further act or action), and all obligations of any Person (including, without limitation, J.P.
+Morgan as the indenture trustee under the Secured Indentures, and the Indenture Trustees under the Unsecured Indentures) under such instruments and agreements shall be fully satisfied and released.
+Notwithstanding the foregoing, such cancellation shall not impair the rights and duties under the Secured Indentures and the Unsecured Indentures as among the respective Indenture Trustees to the Notes, the Bonds, the Unsecured Notes and the Unsecured Bonds and the beneficiaries of the trusts created thereby.